SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - This formal parameter includes the specification of how the value passing should happen.
 Parameters can be passed by ...
   - [reference](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpass_by_reference_glosry.htm "Glossary Entry"): `...
 REFERENCE(param) ...`; note that just specifying the parameter name `... param ...` - as a shorter syntax - means passing by reference by default)
   - [value](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenpass_by_value_glosry.htm "Glossary Entry"): `...
 VALUE(param) ...`
-- An [Actual parameter](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenactual_parameter_glosry.htm "Glossary Entry") represents the data object whose content is passed to or copied from a formal parameter as an argument when a procedure is called.
+- An [actual parameter](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenactual_parameter_glosry.htm "Glossary Entry") represents the data object whose content is passed to or copied from a formal parameter as an argument when a procedure is called.
 - If passing by reference is used, a local data object is not created for the actual parameter.
 Instead, the procedure is given a [reference](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenreference_glosry.htm "Glossary Entry") to the actual parameter during the call and works with the actual parameter itself.
 - Note that parameters that are input and passed by reference cannot be modified in the procedure.
 However, the use of a reference is beneficial regarding the performance compared to creating a local data object.